indrapurnayasa/exportco/README.md

-# Hackathon Service API
+# Exportin Service API

-A FastAPI-based service for hackathon management with user authentication, project management, and team collaboration features.
+A FastAPI-based service for export data analysis with user authentication, export management, and AI-powered insights.

 ## Features